rails/spring/README.md

 ```

 If we edit any of the application files, or test files, the change will
-be picked up on the next run, without having the background process
+be picked up on the next run, without the background process
 having to be restarted.
-This works even if you e.g. referenced your
-`Post` model in an initializer and then edited it.

 If we edit any of the preloaded files, the application needs to restart
 automatically.
-Note that the application process id is 8698 above.
-Let's
-"edit" the `config/application.rb`:
+Let's "edit" `config/application.rb`:

 ```
 $ touch config/application.rb